 - Has been unable to reach a healthy weight through other diet and exercise programs

-Consideration for weight-loss surgery is done on an individual basis after the adolescent has undergone a complete evaluation by our team.
-The adolescent has to be willing to follow all recommendations and requirements of the weight-loss surgery program.
+Consideration for weight loss surgery is done on an individual basis after the adolescent undergoes a complete evaluation by our team.
+The adolescent has to be willing to follow all recommendations and requirements of the weight loss surgery program.

 Body Mass Index (BMI) in Adolescents